 It’s much more effective to send less targeted emails consistently than highly targeted emails sporadically.

-Eventually, once you get email marketing down to a science and have proved that you can email your list multiple times per week, every week, then you can think about segmenting your list.
+First, get email marketing down to a science and prove that you can email your list multiple times every week.
+Then, you can think about segmenting your list.

 When you follow these real estate email ideas and nail email marketing, the business of selling real estate gets much more manageable.
-Even in 2020, when many think that email is dead, I get excited about showing up in leads emails every week.
+Even when many think that email is dead, I get excited about showing up in leads’ emails every week.

 As your list grows, so too will your sales production.
 Treat your email list like gold, and it will pay you back ten times over!

-I’d love to hear from you.
-What are some of your best real estate email ideas, best practices, or scripts?
-Leave them in a comment below.
+What are some of your best real estate email ideas, practices, or scripts?
+Let me know in the comments below!